 Schedule your child’s first dental visit to the Frederick Center for Dentistry just after their third birthday.
-We will gently examine your child’s teeth and gums and may take x-rays may be taken to reveal decay and check on the progress of your child’s permanent teeth.
+We will gently examine your child’s teeth and gums and may take x-rays to check on the progress of your child’s permanent teeth.
 During this visit, we may clean your child’s teeth and apply topical fluoride to protect the teeth against decay.
 Finally, we will review with you how to clean and care for your child’s teeth.

-Dr. Sahil Goyal is a Frederick, Maryland dentist that is passionate about helping patients of all ages maintain their smiles.
+Dr. Sahil Goyal is a Frederick dentist that is passionate about helping young patients maintain their oral health.
 He offers general dentistry solutions to enhance the appearance and health of teeth and gums.

 First Visit Tips

 Before your child’s first visit, you can take your child for a preview of the office.
-Read books with them about going to the dentist, speak positively about your own dental experiences, and review with them what the dentist will be doing at the time of the first visit.
+Read books with them about going to the dentist, and speak positively about your own dental experiences.
+Review with them what the dentist will be doing at the time of the first visit.
 Ensuring your child’s comfort with visiting the dentist will help them establish healthy oral health habits.

 During your child’s first visit, we will: